3doordigital/SoSensational/plugins/cleantalk-spam-protect/readme.txt

 1. Stops spam in widgets.
 1. Check existing comments for spam.

+= Public reviews =
+> Using on WPLift was a great test as we receive huge amounts of spam.
+> *Oliver Dale. <a href="http://wplift.com/wordpress-anti-spam-plugin" target="_blank">WPLift.com</a>.*

-= Includes comments spam protection =
+= Comments spam protection =
 Supports native WordPress, JetPack comments and any other comments plugins.
-Plugin moves spam comments to SPAM folder or you can set option to silent ban spam comments.
+Plugin moves spam comments to SPAM folder or set option to silent ban spam comments.

 = Spam bots registrations filter =
 Filers spam bots on registrations forms WordPress, BuddyPress, bbPress, S2Member, WooCommerce and any other registrations plugins.